Matthieu Blazy’s Structural Reset at Chanel

 It does not.

-That weight emerges from three primary zones.
+The weight emerges from three zones.

 (Cotton Tweed / Black)